menarf23/Todo-List-no2/README.md

 # Todo-List-no2

 This project was made with Vite.
-This app allows you to see add, check and delete items.
+This app allows you to add, check and delete items.

 ## Available Scripts